pact-foundation/pact-ruby-standalone/README.md

 ```
 Commands:
-  pact-mock-service control               # Run a Pact mock service control s...
+  pact-mock-service control               # Run a Pact mock service control server.
-  pact-mock-service control-restart       # Start a Pact mock service control...
+  pact-mock-service control-restart       # Start a Pact mock service control server.
-  pact-mock-service control-start         # Start a Pact mock service control...
+  pact-mock-service control-start         # Start a Pact mock service control server.
-  pact-mock-service control-stop          # Stop a Pact mock service control ...
+  pact-mock-service control-stop          # Stop a Pact mock service control server.
-  pact-mock-service help [COMMAND]        # Describe available commands or on...
+  pact-mock-service help [COMMAND]        # Describe available commands or one specific command
-  pact-mock-service restart               # Start or restart a mock service. ...
+  pact-mock-service restart               # Start or restart a mock service.
+If the consumer, provider and pact-dir options are provided, the pact will be writt...
   pact-mock-service service               # Start a mock service.
-If the cons...
+If the consumer, provider and pact-dir options are provided, the pact will be written automati...
   pact-mock-service start                 # Start a mock service.
-If the cons...
+If the consumer, provider and pact-dir options are provided, the pact will be written automati...
   pact-mock-service stop -p, --port=PORT  # Stop a Pact mock service
   pact-mock-service version               # Show the pact-mock-service gem version